Department of Computer Science

 This problem domain shares many characteristics with problems in bioinformatics and in the mining of medical information in general --- the significant variation among and within individuals, the variety and non-uniformity of information available for an individual under any particular conditions, and the unique and complex mosaic of environmental factors that might contribute to a particular response.
 We seek to design approaches that are applicable and accessible to researchers in a variety of areas.
 You can see more about our work and most recent projects at: Visualization and modeling laboratory (VML).

 Teaching: My teaching focus has been on developing curriculum and supporting infrastructure that is relevant, effective, and sustainable.
-Starting in 2008, and with the support of colleagues and NSF, I have been creating materials and techniques for CS 1173 Data Analysis and Visualization.
-This course, which is currently required of biology majors and will be part of the core curriculum starting in 2014, teaches students computing in the context of learning practical data analysis skills.
+Starting in 2008, and with the support of colleagues and NSF, I created materials and techniques for CS 1173 Data Analysis and Visualization.
+This course, which is currently required of biology majors and civil engineers, is also included in the mathematics electives of the core curriculum.
+The course teaches students computing in the context of learning practical data analysis skills.
 The website for this course is: http://www.cs.utsa.edu/~cs1173

 I am also actively involved in curriculum and program development in bioinformatics and am the UTSA PI on the NIH/NCI supported UTSA/UTHSCSA Cancer Bioinformatics Initiative.
 This effort brings together cancer researchers and quantitative scientists to further engage students in data-driven research in cancer and other diseases.
-I will be offering a new special problems course in Bioinformatics and Data for undergraduate computer science majors in Spring 2014 as part of this program.
 The website for this effort is: http://www.bioinformatics-sa.org

 Some recent publications

-Lawhern, V, Hairston, WD, and Robbins, K (2013).
+V. Lawhern, W. D. Hairston, and K. Robbins (2013).
 DETECT: a MATLAB toolbox for event detection and identification in time series, with applications to artifact detection in EEG signals.
 PLoS ONE, 8(4):e62944.